 All payments to Minority and Women-Owned Business Enterprise subcontractor(s) should be reported to the NYSED M/WBE Program Unit using the M/WBE 103 Quarterly M/WBE Compliance Report.
-This report should be submitted on a quarterly basis and can be found at www.oms.nysed.gov/fiscal/MWBE/forms.html.
+This report should be submitted on a quarterly basis.